mindee/mindee-api-java/docs/invoices_v4.md

 ```

 ## Supplier Payment Details
-**supplierPaymentDetails**: List of payment details associated to the supplier.
+**supplierPaymentDetails**: List of payment details associated to the supplier of the invoice.

 ```java
 for (supplierPaymentDetailsElem : result.getDocument().getInference().getPrediction().getSupplierPaymentDetails())